Azure/azure-sdk-tools/doc/engsys_resource_management.md

 ### Role Assignments

-Role Assignments should be created at the resource group scope or below, where the resource group follows the above guidelines.
-Subscription level role assignments may be deleted at any time.
+Role assignments should be created at the resource group scope or below, where the resource group follows the above guidelines.
+Subscription-level role assignments may be deleted at any time.
 Reach out to the EngSys team for exemptions.

 ## Managing CI resources in the test subscription